87335754104

 White hat hackers

-White hat hackers are ethical security hackers who identify and fix vulnerabilities.
-Hacking into systems with the permission of the organizations they hack into, white hat hackers try to uncover system weaknesses in order to fix them and help strengthen a system’s overall security.
+White hat hackers, also known as ethical security hackers, identify and fix vulnerabilities.
+Hacking into systems with the permission of the organizations they hack into, white hat hackers try to uncover system weaknesses in order to fix them and help strengthen overall internet security.

 Many cybersecurity leaders started out as white hat hackers, but the vital role played by ethical hacking is still widely misunderstood, as made clear by a recent ethical hacking case in Germany.